 Forges Des Salle

-industry in the 18th and 19th Century.
+the iron/steel industry in the 18th and 19th Century.
 Visit the former homes of the workers which are furnished according

 to their original style.
-At the top of the terraced pleasure gardens there is a splendid view over the valley and the various stretches of water
+At the top of the terraced pleasure gardens there is a splendid view over the valley and the various

-numerous mills, but today only one mill remains in operation.
-Pont Aven is famous for a colony of painters among them Gaugain,
+today only one mill remains in operation.
+Pont Aven is famous for a colony of painters among them Gaugain, and many

-town, enclosed within granite ramparts, but with the facilities of a popular resort.
+enclosed within granite ramparts, but with the facilities of a popular resort.
 This was France's first fishing port.
+The

 Well worth the journey.